 Clearcover uses AI to make suggestions for the right level of insurance to buy.
 However, we recommend that drivers make their own informed decisions about how much coverage they need and not depend solely on Clearcover's recommendation.

 Where to do it

 |Get a quote||Website only|

-|Chat with customer service||Mobile app only|
+|Chat with customer service||Mobile app, email or phone|

 |View insurance card and documents||Mobile app only|

 As an online-only insurer, Clearcover doesn't use insurance agents.
 You can't meet with anyone from Clearcover in person.
 However, its customer service receives positive reviews.
 Its team is only available over the phone from 8 a.m. to 9 p.m.
 Central Time on business days, but customers can file a claim through the app 24 hours a day.